 Debtor Turnover Ratio

-This ratio shows the efficiency with which debtors are converted into cash.
+The efficiency with which debtors are converted into cash is shown by this ratio.
 The higher the ratio, the greater the speed with which debtors are converted into cash.
-This ratio can also be expressed in terms of the number of days.
+One can also express this ratio in terms of the number of days.

 Debtor Turnover Ratio = Net Sales/Average Debtors